egendata/app/README.md

 ## Releasing Betas

-**At the time of writing, both iOS and Android builds are integrated in the continuous deployment pipeline.
+**At the time of writing, both iOS and Android builds are integrated in the continuous delivery pipeline.
 Paired with a semantic release plugin, [Fastlane](https://github.com/fastlane/fastlane) builds and deploys both Android and iOS (not differentiated atm) from changes to the master branch that are relevant to the [semantic release commit message format](https://github.com/semantic-release/semantic-release#commit-message-format).**

 ### Manual releases